Hotan Prefecture

-Hotan Prefecture (also known as Gosthana, Gaustana, Godana, Godaniya, Khotan, Hetian, Hotien) is located in the Tarim Basin region of southwestern Xinjiang, China, bordering the Tibet Autonomous Region to the south and Union Territory of Ladakh and Gilgit-Baltistan to the west.
+Hotan Prefecture (see also § Etymology) is located in the Tarim Basin region of southwestern Xinjiang, China, bordering the Tibet Autonomous Region to the south and Union Territory of Ladakh and Gilgit-Baltistan to the west.
 The vast majority of the Aksai Chin region which is disputed between China and India is administered as part of Hotan Prefecture.
 The seat of Hotan Prefecture is Hotan and its largest county by population is Karakax County.
 The vast majority of the residents of the prefecture are Muslim Uyghurs and live around oases situated between the desolate Taklamakan Desert and Kunlun Mountains.

 The region was the center of the ancient Iranian Saka Buddhist Kingdom of Khotan.
 Later, the region was part of the Kara-Khanid Khanate, followed by the Qara Khitai, Chagatai Khanate, Moghulistan and the Dzungar Khanate, which was conquered by the Qing dynasty of China.
 Hotan became part of Xinjiang under Qing rule.
 In the 1930s, the Khotan Emirate declared independence from China.
-The PLA entered Hotan in 1949.
+The People's Liberation Army entered Hotan in 1949.

 The prefecture is known for its jade, silk and carpets.

 Etymology

-The prefecture is named for its seat, Hotan (Khotan, Hetian, Hotien).
+Hotan Prefecture is named for its seat, Hotan (or Khotan).
+The area was originally known as Godana in ancient Sanskrit cosmological texts.
+The Chinese transcribed the name as 于窴, pronounced Gudana in Middle Chinese (Yutian in modern Standard Chinese); the pronunciation eventually morphed into Khotan.
+In the 7th century, the Chinese Buddhist monk and scholar Xuanzang attempted to remedy this lexical change.
+Xuanzang, who was well-versed in Sanskrit, proposed that the traditional name was in fact Kustana (गौस्तन) and asserted it meant "breast of the Earth".
+However, this was likely borrowed from the Tibetan name for the region, Gosthana, which means "land of cows".
+It is therefore most likely that the original name of Hotan was Sanskritic in origin, a consequence of ancient Indian settlement in the area.

-The area of Hotan is historically known as Gaustana, Godana or Godaniya, a Sanskrit name meaning "Land of the cows".
-In Chinese, the same name is written as Yu-t'ien, pronounced as Gu-dana.
-It is referred to as Gosthana by local Tibetans, which also means the same in Sanskrit.
+The official Uyghur-Latin transliteration, and therefore English spelling, of the modern city's name is "Hotan" according to the Register of Chinese Geographic Places.
+The Hanyu pinyin romanization Hetian has also been used on some maps.